tullinge/weather-station/README.md

 1. Install VS Code and C++
 2. Install platformIO in the extensions tab
 3. Install the necessary libraries from requirements
+4. Change necessary variables in the code such as ssid, passwords
-4. Clone repository and upload the code to the ESP32 with “Upload and Monitor” in the “PROJECT TASKS” drop down menu in the platformIO tab
+5. Clone repository and upload the code to the ESP32 with “Upload and Monitor” in the “PROJECT TASKS” drop down menu in the platformIO tab

 **Operating physical weather station**